TheoThePerson/GnomeLama/README.md

 ## Installation

 > [!NOTE]
-> This extention is only for Gnome (desktop enviorment) on Linux
+> This extention is only for Gnome (desktop enviorment) on Linux.

 1. Clone this repository to your GNOME extensions directory:
     ```